-8 Greenhouse gas emissions include: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
+7 Greenhouse gas emissions include: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).

-- fast-ice characteristics, including its surface area and seasonal stability along the shipping routes: - marine plants, including all benthic and detached algae, marine flowering plants, brown algae, red algae, green algae and phytoplankton; - acoustic environment (ambient noise levels from natural sources, shipping, seismic surveys, and other sources), including information on geographic extent and temporal variations and how the acoustic environment may be affected by the project.
+- physical oceanography including surface and subsurface current patterns, current velocities, waves, storm surges, long shore drift processes, tidal patterns, and tide gauges levels for the site, in proximity to the site, and along the marine transportation routes with consideration of predicted climate change effects; - available bathymetric information (e.g. maximum and mean water depths) for the site and along marine transportation routes if applicable; - ice climate in the regional study area, including ice formation and thickness, breakup and movement; - ice conditions along the marine transportation routes with consideration of predicted climate change and its possible effect on the timing of ice formation in the future; - fast-ice characteristics, including its surface area and seasonal stability along the marine transportation routes; - marine plants, including all benthic and detached algae, marine flowering plants, brown algae, red algae, green algae and phytoplankton; - acoustic environment (ambient noise levels from natural sources, shipping, seismic surveys, and other sources), including information on geographic extent and temporal variations and how the acoustic environment may be affected by the project.

 When describing the baseline marine environment, relevant data sources should be consulted.
-In addition to data sources discussed under Atmospheric Environment and Climate (some of which contain marine data), the proponent should consult MSC50 Wind and Wave Hindcast Data, long term gridded hourly wind and wave measurements for the North Atlantic.
+In addition to data sources discussed under Atmospheric Environment and Climate (some of which contain marine data), the proponent should consult MSC50 Wind and Wave Hindcast Data, and long term gridded hourly wind and wave measurements for the North Atlantic.